Karen Olivo: 2022–present: Educator at Northwestern University

 In 2020, KO started teaching theatre, and in 2022 relocated to Evanston, Illinois when they became an associate professor and the Donald G. Robertson Director of Music Theatre in the School of Communication at Northwestern University.

 Personal life

 KO is married to Jim Uphoff, with whom they have two step-children.
 KO and Uphoff, a marketing manager and former New York theater sound technician, married in September 2014.
 Until 2012, KO was married to Broadway actor Matt Caplan.

 In 2013, while taking a break from acting, KO moved to Madison, Wisconsin, where they and Uphoff share a home they call their "home base".
 Both KO and their husband have family in Madison.
 KO has previously lived in Hell's Kitchen, Manhattan, Brooklyn, and Los Angeles.

-In 2021, Olivo announced via Instagram that they are non-binary and use they/them pronouns.
+In 2021, KO announced via Instagram that they are non-binary and use they/them pronouns.